 UPDATED PRE-ADVANCED PLACEMENT/AP SELECTION PROCESS

-Grade 9 Pre-AP options are no longer offered, in part due to the implementation of de-streamed math & science courses.
+Our Pre-Advanced Placement/AP program has undergone a significant review during the past year and a number of changes are in place for 2021-2022.
+As previously announced, Grade 9 Pre-AP options are no longer offered, in part due to the implementation of de-streamed math and science courses.
 Pre-AP Math will be an option for students starting in Grade 10, while Pre-AP Chemistry and Physics options are available starting in Grade 11.

 A reminder that Pre-AP/Advanced Placement courses are intended for students who are notably passionate in those particular subject areas and seek further challenges beyond the traditional academic or university-level curriculum.
 Students considering these courses should demonstrate consistent academic strength in these subject areas, as the pace of these courses and depth of course work is intended to be demanding.

-If you wish to enroll in our Pre-AP/Advanced Placement courses, please select from the following course codes (now available in MyWay) – codes end in “W” instead of “I”.
+If you wish to enroll in our Pre-AP/Advanced Placement courses, please select from the following course codes (codes end in “W” instead of “I”):

-- MPM2DW (replaces 2DI) – requires MTH1WI (students strongly recommended to have level 4+ across all units of study in grade 9 math)
+- MPM2DW (replaces 2DI) – requires MTH1WI (recommended level 4+ across math units)